kjtrane/kjtrane/README.md

 ### Technical Challenge

+Use any language / framework to accomplish the task.
+Time-boxed to 2 hours; Do as much as you can in 2 hours.

 #### Application requirements

-1. Acceptance Criteria 1: Use any language / framework to accomplish the task.

-2. Acceptance Criteria 2: Provide documentation on how to setup and run the application.
+1. Acceptance Criteria 1: Provide documentation on how to setup and run the application.

-3. Acceptance Criteria 3: Application must download encrypted file from https://kjtrane.github.io/kjtrane/data-file.etf
+2. Acceptance Criteria 2: Application must download encrypted file from https://kjtrane.github.io/kjtrane/data-file.etf

-4. Acceptance Criteria 4: Application should not cache encrypted file.
+3. Acceptance Criteria 3: Application should not cache encrypted file.
 (Each time the application is ran, it must download the encrypted file).

-5. Acceptance Criteria 5: Application must output all “Data blocks” that are appended to the end of the encrypted file.
+4. Acceptance Criteria 4: Application must output all “Data blocks” that are appended to the end of the encrypted file.

-6. Acceptance Criteria 6: Time-boxed to 2 hours; Do as much as you can in 2 hours.

 #### Data blocks explained